h1arc/plex-smb-mount/README.md

 ---

+## Notes

-## Do note this script is mostly for self usage so it could very well not work elsewhere.
+Do note this script is mostly for self usage so it could very well not work elsewhere.